James A. Michener: Early life and education

+Career

+After graduation, Michener taught at the university and at College High School.
+The Michener Library at the University of Northern Colorado was named after him in October 1972.

-In 1935, Michener married Patti Koon.
-He accepted a Guest Lecturer position at Harvard, from 1939 to 1940, but left to join Macmillan Publishers as their social studies education editor.
+In 1939, Michener accepted a position as a guest lecturer at Harvard University, where he worked for a year.
+He left to join Macmillan Publishers as their social studies education editor.

-Although as a Quaker, he could have qualified as a conscientious objector and not been drafted into the military, Michener enlisted in the United States Navy during World War II (1941–1945).
+As a Quaker, he could have qualified as a conscientious objector and not been drafted into the military, but Michener enlisted in the United States Navy during World War II.
 He traveled throughout the South Pacific Ocean on various assignments which he gained because his base commanders mistakenly thought his father was Admiral Marc Mitscher.
 His experiences during these travels inspired the stories published in his breakout work Tales of the South Pacific.

-In 1960, Michener was chairman of the Bucks County committee to elect Democrat John F. Kennedy as the 35th President.
-In 1962, he unsuccessfully ran as a Democratic Party candidate for a seat in the U.S. House of Representatives from Pennsylvania, a decision he later considered a misstep.
-"My mistake was to run in 1962 as a Democratic candidate for Congress.
-[My wife] kept saying, 'Don't do it, don't do it.'
-I lost and went back to writing books."